 ANY SOLUTION SHOULD:

-• Achieve fiscal sustainability and generational equity.
+• Achieve fiscal sustainability through a generationally balanced budget.
 Our country should pay for the programs it desires in the present without passing the bill to the future, and do so in a way that does not sacrifice critical investments that make America’s economy stronger and more globally competitive.

 • Be built on bipartisanship and “Generationship.”
 Americans need to come together across partisan and generational divides to forge a bold and generationally balanced agreement, so that it can gain broad based support and be sustained over the long-term.